neoneye/arc_baseline/README.md

 You should be able to see the solution json file in the data/solution directory

+- Debug:
+docker run -it --entrypoint /bin/bash --mount type=bind,source="$(pwd)"/secret_data,target=/data public_docker

 ## III.
 Docker publication
 Note: `saimo2020` is my docker hub account, you should replace with your own account.

-- Tag your docker image: `docker tag public_docker:latest saimo2020/public_docker:v11`
+- Tag your docker image: `docker tag public_docker:latest saimo2020/public_docker:v21`
-- Push your docker image: `docker image push saimo2020/public_docker:v11`
+- Push your docker image: `docker image push saimo2020/public_docker:v21`

 For the first time, it would take a while to push different layers in the docker hub.
 Once the base layers are published, the next push should take only few seconds.